andrewgasson/libfledgling/README.md

 A collection of utilities written in C. Intentionally minimalistic.
 Licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 If you need additional behaviour, hack it in.

+WARNING: ON HIATUS.

+Collections might have bugs and not work as describe.
+This is getting pushed out and published for reference and maybe future modification.

 ## ini.h

 A line-by-line `.cfg` or `.ini` file reader.